 You would wonder how you could ever justify the answer you get from a source, right person or not.
 It’s simple, let your inquiry be deep as it is wide.

 A strong information base guarantees a strong, steady and perhaps unassailable knowledge base; not to mention getting multiple perspectives on the topic.

 No matter how sure you are of the person answering, take the pain to explore other avenues; not just for verification but also to give you a richer, stronger grasp of the subject matter.

-The internet these days afford us this opportunity of being the proverbial curious blind men, appraising our elephant from different directions.
+The internet these days afford you this opportunity of being the proverbial curious blind men, appraising elephants from different directions.